mginnard/scratchpad/readme.md

 > "I’ve learned firsthand that excellence in one area of my life promotes excellence in all other areas of my life." — [Joshua Steimle, Why Exercising Is More Important Than My Career](http://time.com/3843445/exercising-higher-priority-business/)

 > "Ride as much or as little, or as long or as short as you feel.
 But ride." — [Eddy Merckx](https://en.wikipedia.org/wiki/Eddy_Merckx)

+> "Right is right; wrong is wrong." — Jack Fairfield

 ## Design & Product Articles